Charry2014/20230329_calendar_html/README.md

 * Edit `my_secrets.py` to contain the correct CALENDAR_ID.
 See `fake_secrets.py` for a template what this should look like.
 * Create a folder `/config/www/calendar`
 * At this point the AppDaeomon script should run - monitor this in [AppDaemon's console](http://localhost:5050/aui/index.html#/state?tab=apps)
+* AppDaemon triggers the script automatically if it is changed - so trigger this by making a minor edit and saving the file

 ## HomeAssistant Configuration
 * In HomeAssistant dashboard add a Web Page card and add the following code